LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

     maintained in this project.
 RADIUSS Spack Configs is a submodule in RAJA that lives in ``RAJA/scripts/radiuss-spack-configs/``.

-The relationships among these packages in a project that uses them is illustrated in the `RADIUSS Shared CI User Guide <https://radiuss-shared-ci.readthedocs.io/en/latest/sphinx/user_guide/index.html>`_.
+The relationships among these dependencies in a project that uses them is illustrated in the `RADIUSS Shared CI User Guide <https://radiuss-shared-ci.readthedocs.io/en/latest/sphinx/user_guide/index.html>`_.
 The guide also describes how the framework works and how to set up a project to use it.

-In the next several sections, we describe files in the RAJA repo that are specific to the RAJA project.
+In the rest of the this section, we describe files in the RAJA repo that are used to configure and customize the shared CI framework specifically for the RAJA project.

 .. _gitlab_ci_files-label: